 Here there can be little doubt.
 Bernstein's version-the last of his set to be recorded, in May of this year-is streets ahead of all competitors.
-Not that there is much competition: Leinsdorf's performance is without any kind of conviction, slackly played, and bloodlessly
+Not that there is much competition: Leinsdorf's performance is without any kind of conviction, slackly played, and bloodlessly recorded; Flipse's has virtues, but not great enough ones to outweigh its poor recorded sound; and Adler's, my previous recommendation (SPA 59/60, mono only), is now, like his Third, little more than theoretically available,

 Until now, the sole advantage of the Leinsdorf performance was that it was the only one to use the new Critical Edition of the score, published four years ago under the editorship of Erwin Ratz.
 This is important because Ratz's edition restores what appears to have been both Mahler's original intention and his final one-he was temporarily persuaded by "outside influence" to change it-by placing the Scherzo second and the slow movement third.
-At first glance, purely on the basis of tempo, this might be thought to provide less contrast than the reverse arrangement: but actually the emotional contrast is much greater this way-the snarling Scherzo breaks in on the ephemerally jubilant close of the first movement, turning its A major to minor like the Symphony's characteristic motto-like chord progression; and the tranquil end of the slow movement is followed by the utterly untranquil slow beginning of the Finale.
+At first glance, purely on the basis of tempo, this might be thought to provide less contrast than the reverse arrangement: but actually the emotional contrast is much greater this way-the snarling Scherzo breaks in on the ephemerally jubilant close of the first movement, turning its A major to minor like the Symphony's characteristic motto-like chord progression; and the tranguil end of the slow movement is followed by the utterly untranquil slow beginning of the Finale.